evillemez/plan10/README.md

 # README #

 This is the game *Plan 10 From Outer Space!*.
 It was developed in sync with the *Javelin* game engine for submission in the Udacity 255 HTML5 Game Development course contest.
+It was developed by [RKdev](https://github.com/RKdev) and mysef, with sound contributed by [Alkaizer](http://alkaizer.newgrounds.com/).

 For more on *Javelin*, see the [Javelin repository](https://github.com/evillemez/javelin).
 It's poorly documented for now, and probably has a few hacks for the sake of getting this game done for the contest.
 It's also missing a fair amount of features I didn't have time to implement for the contest.